Here is my handy guide to where to stay in Singapore. Read on as I will show you the 10 best areas to stay in Singapore.

 - You want to spend a lot of time in shopping malls.

-2. Marina Bay, Where to Stay in Singapore for Shopping, Nightlife
+2. Marina Bay, best area to stay in Singapore for nightlife

 The stunningly modern Marina Bay is a photographer’s dream, and these days, when you see photos of Singapore, they are almost always taken here.
 Marina Bay is an area of Singapore at the Singapore river’s mouth, where the marina barrage has created a large bay.